lmorchard/FediRing/README.md

 - You can manage profile addresses in a Google Sheet.
 Use the File > Share > "Publish to web" menu command to publish your sheet in CSV format.
 Then, use the given URL as the value of the `FETCH_CSV_URL` env variable.

-- Check out `lib/config.js` to see what other nvironment variables are supported for configuration.
+- Check out `lib/config.js` to see what other environment variables are supported for configuration.

 - You can put whatever markdown files you want in `content/pages`.
 Those files will be published as HTML pages and included in the top navigation bar of the site.
 Be sure to include some YAML frontmatter to specify a title - see `about.md` for an example.